-Thanks Ottawa for voting Canadian Canine as your #1 Choice for Ottawa's Best Dog Obedience Training School on A-Channel.
+Thanks Ottawa for voting Canadian Canine as your #1 Choice for Ottawa's Best Dog Obedience Training School.

 Welcome to the Ottawa Dog Obedience Training Headquarters where the trainers come to train.
 At Canadian Canine Training Academy you can learn to train your dog to be a well behaved family companion from any one of our team of professionals all over eastern Ontario.